RoboticsLabURJC/2022-tfg-cristian-sanchez/README.md

 catkin_make
 ```

-4. Try it! (optional)
+4. (OPTIONAL) Try it!
 At this point, you should be able to run the code inside this repository.

 ```
 roslaunch teleop px4_rc.launch